dh-tech/dh-tech.github.io/_posts/2020-10-07-survey-results.md

 <img src="assets/images/survey/Q06-TopicsEnjoyMost.png" width="700px" title="Regarding the following topics, what do you enjoy the most?" >

 ---
-### Question 7: Regarding the following topics, what do you like to improve?
+### Question 7: Regarding the following topics, in which ones would you like to improve your knowledge?
 ---

 **Possible Answers:**